CoconutJJ/project-saturn-clone/README.md

 # Project Saturn
-A web application that allows you to collaborte live with others on editing documents that contain code.
+A web application that allows you to collaborate live with others on editing documents that contain code.
 Users may use the online virtual environment to compile and run code in different languages all inside of their browser.

 ## Team Members
 - David Yue